-BETTING BIG: marking one year of online gambling in Michigan
+BETTING BIG: Marking one year of online gambling in Michigan

 When it came time to pack all of that into a virtual version to emulate the look and feel of the real thing, the folks at Gun Lake Casino hedged their bets.

-"It's kind of been a fast and wild ride," Vice President and General Manager Jose Flores related.
+"It's kind of been a fast and wild ride," said Vice President and General Manager Jose Flores.

 Flores and the casino's executive staff worked hand-in-hand with developers.